Codelab / 05 Introduction to Python / Lesson Document

 print("I, for one, 'welcome' our new "+noun+" overlords!")

-In the second line here, we use the + operator to concatenate (add together) three strings together and pass the result to print.
+On the second line, we use the + operator to concatenate (add together) three strings together and pass the result to print.

 print("Scholars' L"+"a"*10+"b")